remorses/AGENTS.md/react.md

 - non component code should be put in the src/lib folder.

 - hooks should be put in the src/hooks.tsx file. do not create a new file for each new hook. also notice that you should never create custom hooks, only do it if asked for.

+## zustand

+zustand is the preferred way to created global React state. put it in files like state.ts or x-state.ts where x is something that describe a portion of app state in case of multiple global states or multiple apps

+- minimize number of props. do not use props if you can use zustand state instead. the app has global zustand state that lets you get a piece of state down from the component tree by using something like `useStore(x => x.something)` or `useLoaderData<typeof loader>()` or even useRouteLoaderData if you are deep in the react component tree

+- do not consider local state truthful when interacting with server. when interacting with the server with rpc or api calls never use state from the render function as input for the api call. this state can easily become stale or not get updated in the closure context. instead prefer using zustand `useStore.getState().stateValue`. notice that useLoaderData or useParams should be fine in this case.

+- NEVER add zustand state setter methods. instead use useStore.setState to set state.

+- zustand already merges new partial state with the previous state.
+NEVER DO `useStore.setState({ ...useStore.getInitialState(), ... })` unless for resetting state